Krystyna Skarbek: France

 Rescuing Cammaerts.
 On 13 August 1944, at Digne, two days before the Allied Operation Dragoon landings in southern France, Cammaerts, Xan Fielding – another SOE agent, who had previously operated in Crete – and a French officer, Christian Sorensen, were arrested at a roadblock by the Gestapo.
 Skarbek rushed back from the Col de Larche, halting briefly along the way to meet a recently arrived 10-man allied military mission.
-She told them that, in Cammaerts' absence, she was in charge and arranged transportation for them.
+She told them that, in Cammaerts's absence, she was in charge and arranged transportation for them.
 She also tried without success to persuade French resistance leaders to storm the prison in Digne and rescue Cammaerts and the others.
 She then put aside her aversion to bicycles, and cycled 40 km to Digne.

 In Digne on 15 August, Skarbek circled the walls of the prison humming "Frankie and Johnny", a favourite tune of hers and Cammaerts.
 He responded in kind, confirming that he was within.
 Skarbek managed to meet with Captain Albert Schenck, an Alsatian who acted as liaison officer between the local French prefecture and the Gestapo.
-She introduced herself as Cammaerts' wife and a niece of British General Bernard Montgomery and threatened Schenck with terrible retribution if harm came to the prisoners.
+She introduced herself as Cammaerts's wife and a niece of British General Bernard Montgomery and threatened Schenck with terrible retribution if harm came to the prisoners.
 She reinforced the threat with a mercenary appeal – an offer of two million francs for the men's release.

 Skarbek informed SOE in London and two million francs were air-dropped to her.
 On 17 August she was back in Schenck's office, money in hand.
 The Allied invasion of southern France had occurred on 15 August, and Allied soldiers were 60 km distant and advancing rapidly toward Digne, a fact that was apparent to the Germans and their French collaborators.
 Schenck introduced her to a Gestapo officer, Max Waem, a Belgian, with the authority to order the release of the SOE agents.
 She met him in Schenck's apartment at four in the afternoon.

 For three hours Christine argued and bargained with him and, having turned the full force of her magnetic personality on him... told him that the Allies would be arriving at any moment and that she, a British parachutist, was in constant wireless contact with the British forces.
 To make her point, she produced some broken... useless W/T crystals....
 'If I were you,' said Christine, 'I should give careful thought to the proposition I have made you.
 As I told Capitaine Schenck, if anything should happen to my husband [as she falsely described Cammaerts] or to his friends, the reprisals would be swift and terrible, for I don't have to tell you that both you and the Capitaine have an infamous reputation among the locals.'
 Increasingly alarmed by the thought of what might befall him when the Allies and the Resistance decided to avenge the many murders he had committed, Waem struck the butt end of his revolver on the table and said, 'If I do get them out of prison, what will you do to protect me?'